Dev913/RokuDOS/README.md

 * In order to gain an IP you need to have access to the network that the Roku is connected to.
 * You can use many different applications.
 I reccommend nmap it is fast.
 * Head to https://vitux.com/find-devices-connected-to-your-network-with-nmap/.
-* Read and enter the command gather the IP of the Roku TV or TV's and enter them into the RokuDOS script when asked and profit.
+* Read and enter the command gather the IP the Roku TV or TV's and enter them into the RokuDOS script when asked and profit.
+* If you are having issues finding it as they may be to many IPs on that network.
+Use fing it can pick out those devices and tell you usually which brand they are.

 ### Extras
 * Open the python script in a text editor.